sprintup/blah/README.md

 ### Merging vs Rebasing
 - Merging preserves history exactly as it happened and merges it into one single timeline
 - rebasing creates new commit (changes history)
-- `git log --all --decorate --oneline --graph --max-count=5` shows all branchs graph history, limiting to last 5 commits
+- `git log --all --decorate --oneline --graph --max-count=5` shows all branchs graph history, limiting to last 5 commits; "dog -decorate -oneline -graph"
 ![prepRebase](/assets/prepRebase.png)

 # Merging